 The MDI is a self-report questionnaire administered to Grade 4 children.
 It was used to gather data from all Vancouver School District children starting in 2011.
 Data from the Vancouver MDI project can be used to provide an overall picture of child well-being.
-The MDI calculates an overall health and well-being score which is composed of 5 dimensions: optimism, happiness, self-esteem, general health, and sadness (reverse-scored).
+The MDI calculates an overall health and well-being score which is composed of 5 dimensions: optimism, happiness, self-esteem, general health, and sadness (reverse-scored) (UBC Human Early Learning Partnership, personal communication, August 13, 2012).

-Children who scored "high" agreed or strongly agreed with statements like: "I have more good times than bad times," "I am happy with my life," and "the things in my life are excellent."
+Table 4 shows that 735 grade 4 children from CHA 3 participated in the MDI questionnaire in 2011, and of these almost 68.1% are doing well (i.e. scored "medium/high" or "very high/ thriving").
+Children who scored "high" agreed or strongly agreed with statements like "I have more good times than bad times,""I am happy with my life," and "the things in my life are excellent."
 Children who were considered "medium" on the well-being index responded that these statements were partially or somewhat true for them.
 Children who responded that they disagreed with these statements were designated as having a "low" level of well-being.